Exclusive: United Tech weighs $1 billion Pratt asset sale: sources

 The business, called Pratt & Whitney Power Systems, manufactures industrial gas turbines and geothermal power systems based on Pratt & Whitney's aircraft engine technology, and helps generate electricity for businesses and cities.

-Deutsche Bank is advising United Technologies on the potential divestiture, one of the people said.
+Deutsche Bank (DBKGn.DE) is advising United Technologies on the potential divestiture, one of the people said.

 The three sources spoke on Monday.
 All of them asked not to be named because they were not authorized to speak publicly about the matter.
 A United Technologies spokesman declined to comment and Deutsche Bank also declined to comment.